 - 1. Enter the first 8 segments of a Ramp/Hold program in the #5 PROG (Program) position. - 2.
-Enter remaining segments of the Ramp/Hold program in the #6 PROG (Program) position. - NOTE: The first segment of program 6 will need to be a heating segment that goes at least 5 degrees (°F or °C) above the last segment temperature in program 5, before adding a cooling segment. - 3.
+Enter remaining segments of the Ramp/Hold program in the #6 PROG (Program) position. - 3.
 RECALL program # 5 (see RECALL instructions above). - 4.
 Press MENU (The controller must have program #5 loaded in order to see "16-S" in the MENU options.) until the display reads "SET", then press ENTER. - 5.
 Press MENU until the display reads 16-S. (16 Segment) and then press ENTER.
 Use the "1" key to toggle this feature to the "ON" position.
 16-S must be toggled on each time this feature is used. - 6.
-Press ENTER. - 7.
+Press ENTER - 7.
 Press REVIEW.
 Review will only show the information in segment 5.
 Review will indicate that 16 segments have been programmed. - 8.
-Press START.
+Press START

-M-GF (Modify GlassFire Mode)
+MGF (Modify GlassFire Mode)

 Modify GlassFire Mode is a feature that can be toggled on or off.
 When it is toggled "ON" the controller will display the preset Process Temperature and Process Hold Times when you input a GlassFire Mode program.
 When these values are displayed you have the option of adjusting them.
 If the programs are working well for you and you do not want yourself or other users adjusting these values, then you may want to toggle this feature "OFF".
 If these values are changed and MGF is toggled to "OFF", the new values will be automatically inserted for all the combinations of Process and Speed that were modified.
-(If you wish to reset back to factory default settings, see the "RSET" menu option instructions on page 23.)
+(If you wish to revert back to factory defaults see the Factory Default menu option instructions)